anty-filidor/network_diffusion/docs/source/examples/compartmental_graph_example.rst

         from A to B with probability 0.6 and constrains ['phenomenon_1.B' 'phenomenon_2.B']
     ============================================

-There is also a functionality of assigning transition weights randomly:
+There is also functionality for assigning transition weights at random:

 .. code-block:: python